Chapter 20. Hearing Aid Specialists Regulations

 2. The applicant has successfully completed high school or a high school equivalency course.

-3. The applicant has training and experience that covers the following subjects as they pertain to hearing aid fitting and the sale of hearing aids, accessories, and services:
+3. The applicant has training and experience that covers the following subjects as the subjects pertain to hearing aid fitting and the sale of hearing aids, accessories, and services:

 a.
 Basic physics of sound;